Professor of Clinical Neurological Surgery and Orthopaedic Surgery

 Director, Spinal Biomechanics Laboratory

 Dr. Ames serves as the UCSF site director for the International Spinal Deformity Study Group and the AO Scoli-Risk Study.
 He also directs the neurosurgical spinal deformity service, which performs over 200 cases per year for correction of scoliosis, kyphosis, flat back, and chin-on-chest deformity in ankylosing spondylitis.
-His research work in spinal deformity has won the prestigious Hibbs award, as well as the Moe award, the Goldstein award, and Whitecloud awards from the Scoliosis Research Society.
+His research work in spinal deformity has won the prestigious Hibbs award three times, as well as the Moe award, the Goldstein award, and Whitecloud awards from the Scoliosis Research Society.
 Dr Ames developed and published the first ever classification for cervical spine deformity and cervical osteotomy with the international spine study group.
-He is known for developing many innovative concepts to allow safer treatment planning and risk characterization for complex spine surgery such as the adult deformity frailty index, the adult deformity invasiveness index and co-founding and directing the non profit research group Global Spine Analytics which has pioneered the use of Artificial Intelligence Decision Support Tools for Adult Scoliosis and Deformity Surgery.
+He is known for developing many innovative concepts to allow safer treatment planning and risk characterization for complex spine surgery such as the adult deformity frailty index, the adult deformity invasiveness index and pioneering the use of Artificial Intelligence Decision Support Tools for Adult Scoliosis and Deformity Surgery.
 In 2019 Dr Ames published the first Machine Learning based Adult Scoliosis Classification.
+In 2021 Dr Ames won the Hibbs Award for the first ever use of telomeric aging to predict risk of spine surgery.

-He is internationally recognized for his work in spine tumor, deformity, scoliosis and cervical kyphosis and has published over 400 peer-reviewed publications.
+He is internationally recognized for his work in spine tumor, deformity, scoliosis and cervical kyphosis and has published over 600 peer-reviewed publications.
 He has been the honored international guest lecturer of the Australian Spine Society, the Argentine Spine Society, Berlin Spine Society, Brazilian Spine Society, the Japanese Orthopedic Association and the Japanese Neurosurgical Society, the Korean Spine Society, and the Asian Pacific Spine Society.
-He has served as chairman for over 100 national and international courses to teach advanced tumor and deformity techniques to neurosurgeons and orthopedic surgeons around the world and has been visiting professor at Hospital for Special Surgery, UCLA, and Massachusetts General Hospital.
+He has served as chairman for over 200 national and international courses to teach advanced tumor and deformity techniques to neurosurgeons and orthopedic surgeons around the world and has been visiting professor at Hospital for Special Surgery, Cleveland Clinic, Mayo Clinic, UCLA, and Massachusetts General Hospital.